sparrow-acoustics/sparrowpy/README.md

     pip install sparrowpy
     pip install numba

-you can also use blender for geometry import.
+Geometry import via blender or STL files will be supported in a future release, an install of the Blender API.
 Note that blender has strong requirements on the python version, see [pypi](https://pypi.org/project/bpy/).
 You can install it via pip

     pip install bpy